truetechcode/NodeJs-Boilerplate-with-ExpressJs-and-Mocha/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+I build this ExpressJS boilerplate to help me setup future projects fast, and it is open for anyone interested in building an Express JS backend to use.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](https://expressjs.com/) for notes on how to deploy the project on a live system.

 ### Prerequisites